Cantara/ConfigService/README.md

 ```

 ## Configuration
-For persistence ConfigService supports Postgres and MapDb (although deprecated!)
+For persistence ConfigService supports Postgres and Embedded Postgres

 See [properties file](src/main/resources/application.properties) for settings to override.